snowplow-incubator/snowplow-core-web-vitals-accelerator/content/website-monitoring/monitor_1.md

 post = ""
 +++

-In this section, we are going give you a brief but important overview of why we believe web performance data collection and monitoring is imperative to successful online e-business efforts.
+In this section, we are going give you a brief, but important, overview of why we believe web performance data collection and monitoring is imperative to successful online business efforts.

 #### Why care about Web Performance ?